Shades State Park

 Shades State Park is a state park in Montgomery, Parke, and Fountain Counties in Indiana.
 It is located 47 mi west-northwest of Indianapolis, Indiana.
 In 2018–2019, Shades received nearly 87,000 visitors.

-The park is 1 of 14 Indiana State Parks that are in the path of totality for the 2024 solar eclipse, with the park experiencing 49 seconds of totality.

 History

 In the last decades of the 19th century, the area was a resort with a forty-room inn.
 In the 1930s a man named Joseph Frisz acquired the land in order to protect it and purchased more land around.
 His heirs sold the land in 1947 to the holding company "Save the Shades", who in turn gave the land to the state to create Indiana's 15th state park.

 Originally, the area was known as the "Shades of Death".
 There is debate as to why it got that name.
 Some say it was due to the way the trees cast their shadow on the ground below, making it look like a black forest.
 Others say it was because of a settler's death, although details are unclear and contradictory.